taskcluster/generic-worker/index.md

                                             to talk to taskcluster queue.
           clientId                          Taskcluster client id used by generic worker to talk to taskcluster queue.
-          workerGroup                       Typically this would be an aws region - an identifier to uniquely identify which pool of workers this worker logically belongs to.
-          workerId                          A name to uniquely identify your worker. workerType                        This should match a worker_type managed by the provisioner you have specified.
           livelogSecret                     This should match the secret used by the stateless dns server; see
                                             https://github.com/taskcluster/stateless-dns-server